-eMeasure Approval for Trial Use
+eCQM Approval for Trial Use

-Developers have indicated that it can be challenging to test eMeasures to the extent necessary to meet NQF endorsement criteria-at least until they have been more widely implemented.
-At the same time, there is interest in developing eMeasures for use in federal programs and obtaining NQF endorsement for those eMeasures.
+Developers have indicated that it can be challenging to test eCQMs to the extent necessary to meet NQF endorsement criteria-at least until they have been more widely implemented.
+At the same time, there is interest in developing eCQMs for use in federal programs and obtaining NQF endorsement for those eCQMs.
 NQF endorsement may provide the impetus to implement measures; however, if a submitted measure with very limited testing does not meet NQF endorsement criteria, it could be prematurely abandoned.

-The Trial Use Program is specifically designed for eMeasures that are ready for implementation, but cannot yet be adequately tested to meet NQF endorsement criteria.
-The program seeks to identify and support eMeasures that address important areas of performance measurement and quality improvement.
-To be included in the program, eMeasures must be assessed as technically acceptable for implementation and developers must have a plan to conduct more robust reliability and validity testing that takes advantage of clinical data in EHRs.
+The Trial Use Program is specifically designed for eCQMs that are ready for implementation but cannot yet be adequately tested to meet NQF endorsement criteria.
+The program seeks to identify and support eCQMs that address important areas of performance measurement and quality improvement.
+To be included in the program, eCQMs must be assessed as technically acceptable for implementation and developers must have a plan to conduct more robust reliability and validity testing that takes advantage of clinical data in EHRs.

-Candidacy for the Trial Use program is similar to eMeasure endorsement candidacy and is reviewed by the standing committee based on the standard NQF evaluation criteria.
-Approved for Trial Use carries no endorsement label, but may be considered a pathway for measures to prepare for endorsement. eMeasures that are Approved for Trial Use are indexed in QPS and are indicated as part of the program.
+Candidacy for the Trial Use program is similar to eCQM endorsement candidacy and is reviewed by the standing committee based on the standard NQF evaluation criteria.
+Approved for Trial Use carries no endorsement label but may be considered a pathway for measures to prepare for endorsement. eCQMs that are Approved for Trial Use are indexed in QPS and are indicated as part of the program.
 See Table 11 for comparison of endorsement and approval for trial use.

-Candidates for the eMeasure Trial Use Program are initially screened by the NQF eMeasure and Maintenance teams prior to standing committee review and consideration.
+Candidates for the eCQM Trial Use Program are initially screened by the NQF eCQM and Maintenance teams prior to standing committee review and consideration.
 Initial screening includes:

-- Must meet all criteria under Importance to Measure and Report (clinical evidence and opportunity for improvement/ performance gap) - Completion of the eMeasure feasibility assessment - Completion of the Measure Testing Form for Trial Use and use results from either a simulated data set from the BONNIE tool, or a test data set from another source, to demonstrate that the QDM and HQMF are used appropriately and that the measure logic performs as expected - Plan for future use and discussion of how these measures will be useful for accountability and improvement - Identification of related and competing measures with a plan for harmonization or justification for developing a competing measure
+- Must meet all criteria under Importance to Measure and Report (clinical evidence and opportunity for improvement/ performance gap) - Completion of the eCQMs feasibility assessment, including NQF Feasibility Scorecard and simulated data set results (from BONNIE or another source) - Plan for future use and discussion of how these measures will be useful for accountability and improvement - Identification of related and competing measures with a plan for harmonization or justification for developing a competing measure

-Maintenance of Trial eMeasures
+Maintenance of Trial eCQMs

-Approved for Trial Use designation expires three years after initial committee approval date (if the eMeasure is not submitted for endorsement prior to that time).
+Approved for Trial Use designation expires three years after initial committee approval date (if the eCQM is not submitted for endorsement prior to that time).

-• There is no expectation that every trial use measure will be submitted for endorsement consideration - some may fail during testing.

-If submitted for endorsement three or more years after the Approval for Trial Use date, the measure must be submitted and evaluated on all criteria, similar to any measure being submitted for initial endorsement consideration.
+- There is no expectation that every trial use measure will be submitted for endorsement consideration some may fail during testing. - If submitted for endorsement three or more years after the Approval for Trial Use date, the measure must be submitted and evaluated on all criteria, similar to any measure being submitted for initial endorsement consideration.

-eMeasures approved for Trial Use may be submitted for endorsement prior to the three-year expiration.
+eCQMs approved for Trial Use may be submitted for endorsement prior to the three-year expiration.
 The developer can select from the following options for evaluation and endorsement:

-- Option 1: Submit and evaluate only Scientific Acceptability of Measure Properties, including the final eMeasure specifications and all testing.
+- Option 1: Submit and evaluate only Scientific Acceptability of Measure Properties, including the final eCQM specifications and all testing.
 If endorsed, endorsement date will assume the Approved for Trial Use date.
 Endorsement maintenance will be scheduled on the regular three-year cycle and the measure will be subject to evaluation on all criteria. - Option 2: Submit and evaluate on all criteria.
 If endorsed, a new endorsement date will be identified and endorsement maintenance will be scheduled from the new endorsement date, at which time it will be submitted for endorsement maintenance and subject to evaluation on all criteria.